simonrjones/frontend-wp-preview/README.md

 A cronjob will also be activated to remove any tokens in the table every hour.
 This means that once you click preview, but for any reason don't call the api the token will be available for 1 hour.

-## Deactivation ##
+## Deactivation

 On deactivation this table with all it's contents will be deleted.

-*Remember: You will no longer be able to get previews on your frontend*
+**Remember**: You will no longer be able to get previews on your frontend

-## Settings ##
+## Settings

 You need to set the url on which *frontend* application you want to preview your posts.

 You can set the time for deletion of the tokens in hours.
-Standard is 1 hour .
+Standard is 1 hour.

-## Fetching the preview ##
+## Fetching the preview

 Once you click on 'Preview' you will automatically be redirected to the frontend with a get parameter.

-	- myfronted.org.uk/token=5bdwq...&preview=true
+	- myfronted.org.uk/dedicatedroute?token=5bdwq...

+**Note**: We advice to use a dedicated route in your frontend that expects preview data.

 Use this token to call te backend api to get a post.
-The following events can hapen when you call:
+The following events can happen when you call:

 	- If you have send the wrong token to the api you will get a 404 Token_Not_found response.